FRC2834/blackhawks-scouting/docs/config.md

 ## Configuration List

-To make a configuration appear in Blackhawks Scouting's home page, it must be included in the configuration list at `/public/assets/configurations.txt`.
+To make a configuration appear in Black Hawks Scouting's home page, it must be included in the configuration list at `/public/assets/configurations.txt`.

 This file is a list of configuration names you want linked on the home page, separated by newlines.
 Leading/trailing whitespace and blank lines in the file are ignored.